lmms-lab/lmms-eval/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-We introduce **lmms-eval**, an evaluation framework meticulously crafted for consistent and efficient evaluation of Large-scale Multi-modality Models (LMMs).
+We introduce **lmms-eval**, an evaluation framework meticulously crafted for consistent and efficient evaluation of Large Multimoal Models (LMMs).

 ---